-For federal income tax purposes, the net operating loss carryforwards expire in various taxable years from 2034 through 2035 and the net capital loss carryforwards expire in taxable years 2020 and 2021.
-The timing and manner in which HMS Equity Holding will utilize any net loss carryforwards in such taxable years, or in total, may be limited in the future under the provisions of the Code.
+For federal income tax purposes, the net operating loss carryforwards generated prior to December 31, 2017 expire in various taxable years from 2034 through 2037 and the net capital loss carryforwards expire in taxable years 2020 and 2022.
+The timing and manner in which HMS Equity Holding and HMS Equity Holding II will utilize any net loss carryforwards in such taxable years, or in total, may be limited in the future under the provisions of the Code.